-In its submission to our consultation paper, Silver Top considered that 'time or distance' tariff is the more 'equitable approach for congested metropolitan areas in which our fleets operate, sharing the true economic cost of a trip between the passenger and the service provider, the driver ...'57 13Cabs stated that it sees no reason why the commission should seek to restrict taxi operators from adopting other fare structures.58
+In its submission to our consultation paper, Silver Top considered that 'time or distance' tariff is the more 'equitable approach for congested metropolitan areas in which our fleets operate, sharing the true economic cost of a trip between the passenger and the service provider, the driver ...'
+13Cabs stated that it sees no reason why the commission should seek to restrict taxi operators from adopting other fare structures.
+Several responses to our draft report reiterated the industry's preference for time or distance tariffs.

-55 Essential Services Commission 2018, Unbooked commercial passenger vehicle review 2018 - Final decision, September, pp. 20-22.
+&lt;sup>61 Essential Services Commission, Unbooked commercial passenger vehicle review 2018 - Final decision, September 2018, pp. 20-22.

-56 Essential Services Commission 2018, Unbooked commercial passenger vehicle review 2018 - Final decision, September, Appendix K.
+&lt;sup>62 Essential Services Commission, Unbooked commercial passenger vehicle review 2018 - Final decision, September 2018, Appendix K.

-57 Gange Corporation, submission received 11 April 2022.
+&lt;sup>63 Gange Corporation, submission received 11 April 2022.
 Gange Corporation owns Silver Top, West Suburban Taxis, Frankston Taxis and 50 per cent of Geelong Taxis.

-^{58 13}Cabs, submission received 23 March 2022.
+&lt;sup>64 13Cabs, submission received 23 March 2022.

-^{&#}x27;Time and distance' tariffs will remain optional
+&#x27;Time and distance' tariffs will remain optional

 While we acknowledge the benefits of 'time and distance' tariffs and that there are no technical barriers to implementing them, we are not seeking to introduce any mandatory requirement to adopt the approach.
 We consider that it is appropriate to continue to allow unbooked taxi service providers to have the option of choosing between using 'time or distance' tariffs or 'time and distance' tariffs.
-The commission has proposed maximum fares for both types of tariff structure.
+The commission has set maximum fares for both types of tariff structure.